Jeff-Mott-OR/javascript-cpp-rosetta-stone/README.md

             }
     };

-    // This is our closure, an instance of the above class,
+    // This is our closure, an instance of the above class, a callable object
-    // a callable object that remembers a value from its environment Inside inside {x};
+    // that is constructed with and stores a value from its environment Inside inside {x};

     return inside;